jvytee/jvytee.github.io/content/about/index.md

 I'm a software developer interested in the design and operation of robust systems.
 In my free time I love to do sports, enjoy being outside and occasionally travel.

-There's not much to see on my website yet, but I'd like to change that soon.

 ## Contact

 If you want to get in touch, feel free to